BryanJames16/BryanJames16/README.md

 ### 👨‍💻 About Me

 Hi! ✋ My name is **Bryan James** from Rizal, Philippines.
-Currently working at Globe Telecom, Inc. as a Platform Engineer 💻.
+Currently working at as DevOps 💻.

-With 5 years in tech field and leader in IT operations, I often find myself in communities 🏢, blog posts 📜, and tech forums 💻 continuously burning my enthusiasm with new and relevant technologies!
+With 7 years in tech field and leader in IT operations, I often find myself in communities 🏢, blog posts 📜, and tech forums 💻 continuously burning my enthusiasm with new and relevant technologies!
 I am passionate with anything about technology, especially with anything regarding cloud native ☁, DevOps 🚢, and observability 📡.

 Aside from what's mentioned above, mediation 🙏, reading 📖, coding 👨‍💻, and travel ✈ are my favorite hobbies.
 I really love long train rides 🚂.